 About Your Baby’s Stay

-We offer private rooms for our patients, including rooms equipped for multiple births.
-By placing each baby in a private room, we can reduce stress during this vulnerable time by controlling the noise level and physical stimuli.
-Because each baby has a private room, you can stay with your newborn for as many days, nights or weeks as you choose.
+Every new mom gets a private room, including rooms equipped for multiple births.
+By placing each mother and baby in a private room, it can reduce stress during this vulnerable time by controlling the noise level and physical stimuli.
+Because each baby has a private room, you can stay with your newborn for as many days, nights, or weeks as you choose.

 When you cannot be with your infant, we bridge the distance through web-based cameras.
 Our ANGEL Eye program is an online system allowing parents and other authorized family members to view babies via a secure website.